ibrahimroshdy/refresher/README.md

 Secondly, you need to route your applications to the ports you will be mainly using, for example, by default `HTTPS runs on port 443` and `ssh run on port 22`.
-So simply speaking, having a machine in a local network with `port 22` exposed, you can now use your terminal to connect to that machine's console and if you have a webserver running on `port 9000`, you can simply write the local machine's IP in your brower with `port 9000` and **it works**!
+So simply speaking, having a machine in a local network with `port 22` exposed, you can now use your terminal to connect to that machine's console and if you have a web server running on `port 9000`, you can simply write the local machine's IP in your browser with `port 9000` and **it works**!

 Complexly speaking, we are doing the same thing but on a larger scale.